Yoga for Carpal Tunnel Relief

 Of course, the result is the median nerve is decompressed.
 And that's when symptoms resolve.

-yoga for carpal tunnel
+yoga stretching exercise for carpal tunnel

 Yoga is especially suited for reducing pain and increasing hand strength.
 Two separate clinical trials showed patients could significantly reduce carpal tunnel pain in as little as 8 weeks.
 This was compared to patients who only splinted their wrist.